openhab/org.openhab.ui.habmin/README.md

 If unsure, please contact me as I'd like to keep this reasonably clean if possible to ensure we have a good change record.
 Also, please don't tag the same thing multiple times.
-If you're like me, and you commit often, that's fine, but when writing your commit tag, consider what it will look like in the changelog and if you're working on a feature, don't use this format for tags.
+If you're like me, and you commit often, that's fine, but when writing your commit tag, consider what it will look like in the changelog and if you're working on a feature, don't use this format for tags, or merge your commits before creating the pull request.
 Anything not tagged in the above format will simply not appear in the changelog, so you can choose yourself if it shows up (again, be considerate).